canonical/github-runner-image-builder-operator/docs/how-to/configure-revision-history.md

-# How to configure revision history
+# How to configure `revision-history-limit`

-You can limit how many versions of the images are kept in OpenStack glance by specifying the revision-history-limit configuration option.
+You can limit how many revisions of the images are kept in OpenStack Glance by specifying the `revision-history-limit` configuration option.
+By default, 5 most recent images are kept.

 ```
 REVISION_HISTORY_LIMIT=2